Your entryway is like your smile. It’s the thing people take notice of first and base their judgments.

 - pet leashes

 As you centralize this stuff, try to keep them sorted.
-Winter wear in one pile, paperwork in another, shoes, etc.
+Winter wear in one pile, summer in another, shoes, etc.

 Clean and Purge your Entryway